info@artemispool.com

 Glass Media Filters

-• Cons: Higher initial investment compared to sand.
+• Cons: Higher initial investment than sand.

 Cartridge Filters